wwestlake/Unreal-YouTube-Course/README.md

 # Unreal Engine 4 YouTube Course

 This course is an introduction to Unreal Engine 4 and game development.
-This repository contains the project files and assets developed during the couirse.
+This repository contains the project files and assets developed during the course.

 The course is available on YouTube (A work in progress) https://www.youtube.com/playlist?list=PLuzHVjFScUXVM7mP4nQ5uclbZW09FUW_C